Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 - On the allauth signup page I had a "Forbidden (403).
 CSRF verification failed.
 Request aborted.
 Reason given for failure: CSRF token from POST incorrect." error when trying to register a new user.
 This error did not appear during login or logout.
 It took me a while to figure out that the error occured due to the order within the signup.html.
 First the {% csrf_token %} was placed before "input type="hidden" name="csrfmiddlewaretoken" value="BBUZLiv[...]" and after I placed it before the input field everything worked fine again.

+- When trying to delete a booking as host via the delete button on the all-bookings page there was a bug that a specific booking, e.g. number 95, would be deleted but then a new booking with number 96 would appear on the page but not to be found in the database.
+I figured out that I still had booking.save() after booking.delete() in my Javascript delete_booking code.

 ## Unfixed Bugs